praekeltfoundation/portia/docs/index.rst

 JSON is used for the socket protocol.
 It uses ``\r\n`` as a delimiter

 .. note::   The timestamp values are all in ISO 8601 format.
 Timezone naive
-            timestamps are assumed to be UTC and stored as UTC internally.
+            timestamps are assumed to be in the timezone that Portia is configured to run in.
+The default timezone is UTC.

 Get
 ---